docknetwork/crypto/vb_accumulator/README.md

 ## kb_accumulator
 Dynamic Positive and Universal accumulators according to the paper: [Efficient Constructions of Pairing Based Accumulators](https://eprint.iacr.org/2021/638)
 Implements
 - a dynamic positive accumulator [`KBPositiveAccumulator`], that supports membership proofs.
-Based on construction 2 in the paper
+Based on construction 2 in the paper.
 - a dynamic universal accumulator [`KBUniversalAccumulator`], that supports membership and non-membership proofs.
 Based on construction 3 in the paper
-- zero knowledge proofs of membership and non-membership in the accumulators
+- zero knowledge proofs of membership and non-membership in the accumulators.
+These are essentially proofs of knowledge of a BB signature and weak-BB signature.
+- an alternate and more efficient protocol for membership and non-membership proofs
+- keyed verification proofs of membership and non-membership where the verifier knows the secret key

 Allows batch updates to the accumulator and the witness using the techniques from `vb_accumulator`